 So if you really think, that you need the job, the best thing you can do is to contact them.

-How To Get Rehired By A Company You Turned Down Before:
+How to Get a Job Back Which You Turned Down Before:

-Trying to get back the job after declining it once or going back to a former employer for a job is drag in itself.
-Though most of the people think that i could hurt their self respect, its actually their ego that stops them from approaching.
+Trying to get back the job after declining it once or going back to a former employer for a job is a drag in itself.
+Though most of the people think that it could hurt their self-respect, its actually their ego that stops them from approaching.
+So you need to control your ego and move forward.

 Declining or quitting any job if done on a good note, then you will never have such trouble.
 Even your employer would be more than happy to help you.